April 2021 UPDATE

 - Fixed - Memory leak when resizing the viewport.

-- Fixed - Memory leak when loading different substrate textures.
+- Fixed - Memory leak when loading different canvas textures.

 - New - MNPRX environment variables are now handled by a plugin distribution module, avoiding clashes with environment variables from the host system.